 Watching the clothes you wear is also important.
 Any type of fitted clothing around your bikini zone over the first few hours after shaving can encourage the hair to grow back into the skin.

 Finally, you want to keep a bump-fighter on hand, like PFB's Vanish Gel ($23).
-Even with the best of intentions, and working to prevent ingrown hair, there may be a couple that falls through the cracks.
-Not only will this help avoid the bumps, but it will also get rid of the pimples or infections that come along with them.
+Even with the best of intentions, there may be a couple ingrown hairs that fall through the cracks.
+Not only will this help keep bumps in check, but it will also get rid of pimples or infections that come along with them.